Advanced Epidemiology MED5523

 Short Description

-This course in advanced epidemiology is designed to move beyond the basics of epidemiology.
-It will build on basic understanding of epidemiology taught in the introduction to epidemiology course (or similar).
-The course will cover the major contemporary issues in epidemiology, issues which typically come-up when epidemiological papers are criticised in peer review, or in the scientific literature.
+This course in advanced epidemiology is designed to move beyond the basics of epidemiology, building on the material taught in the introduction to epidemiology course (or similar).
+The course will cover the major contemporary issues in epidemiology, including counterfactual approaches, directed acyclic graphs and providing a conceptual understanding of the major threats to the validity of epidemiological studies.
+Students will gain an appreciation of the issues which typically come-up when epidemiological papers are criticised in peer review, or in the scientific literature.

 Timetable